Lip Augmentation: Benefits & More

 The primary benefit of permanent lip augmentation is that they are permanent.
 This method provides longer-lasting effects than temporary fillers, which are eventually absorbed into the body.
 Apart from providing permanent lip augmentation, the results are more refined than dermal lip fillers, making them a good option for individuals with thin lips.

-Several types of specialists can perform lip augmentation, including plastic surgeons, dermatologists and cosmetic facial surgeons; How do you decide who to go to?
+Several types of specialists can perform lip augmentation, including plastic surgeons, dermatologists & cosmetic facial surgeons; How do you decide who to go to?

-When it comes to finalising the right surgeon, what becomes essential is the doctor’s training and education, the number of procedures they have completed, and whether they are a certified member of the speciality’s medical association.
+When it comes to finalising the right surgeon, what becomes essential is the doctor’s training & education, the number of procedures they have completed, & whether they are a certified member of the speciality’s medical association.

 It might also be a good idea to check before-and-after photographs of patients the doctor has previously treated.
 Fortunately, healthcare providers like Medcare Hospitals & Medical Centres employ skilled surgeons that are capable of performing lip implant procedure.

 While the doctor can advise you on the right lip augmentation options, you on your part must come clean with them.
 As mentioned earlier, if you are allergic to lidocaine, the doctor should be informed before the procedure.
-The same goes for other known allergies, ongoing medications including prescription and OTC drugs and supplements, and any case of oral herpes in the past.
+The same goes for other known allergies, ongoing medications including prescription & OTC drugs & supplements, & any case of oral herpes in the past.

-As for active infections, the procedure is not advised if you have oral herpes, diabetes, lupus and blood-clotting issues.
-You should also be in good shape and a non-smoker to undergo lip augmentation.
+As for active infections, the procedure is not advised if you have oral herpes, diabetes, lupus & blood-clotting issues.
+You should also be in good shape & a non-smoker to undergo lip augmentation.